ibexa/documentation-user/docs/content_management/content_model.md

 At the heart of [[= product_name =]] is a repository that stores all content.
-In [[= product_name =]] everything is a content item — not just the actual pages displayed in the website, but also all media (images, videos, etc.) and User accounts.
+In [[= product_name =]] everything is a content item — not just the actual pages displayed in the website, but also all media (images, videos, etc.) and user accounts.

 [[= product_name =]] lets you customize and adapt the content model depending on your needs and the type of website you create.